 Using IT to support your studies is crucial.
 Kingston has an innovative virtual learning environment called Canvas.
 This allows you to access course materials and contact fellow students and staff while away from the campus.

 While you are studying to become a teacher here at Kingston University, much of your time will be spent putting your skills into practice within a school environment.
 The rest of the time will be spent being taught by highly-experienced professionals.
 The School of Education prides itself on providing the latest in classroom technology to ensure you embark on your work experience in schools with the utmost confidence, and to give you a head start in your first teaching post.

 Within Kingston University, we have a number of teaching rooms set up to replicate actual classrooms.
 Each classroom is subject based – there is an art room, science lab, etc – and is equipped with all the relevant facilities you will need to practise your lessons before taking them into school.

 All our education students have access to the libraries and IT resources at Kingston University.

-Our library (the Nightingale Centre) has every teaching resource you could think of to help you plan your lessons, as well as a dedicated librarian to help you find what you're looking for.
-The range of educational resources available also aims to reflect current educational thinking and are used in local schools.
-They cover material from early learning through to A-level.
+Our library (the Nightingale Centre) has every teaching resource you could think of to help you plan your lessons, and a dedicated librarian to help you find what you're looking for.
+The range of educational resources available also reflects current educational thinking and is used in local schools.
+It covers material from early learning through to A-level.